ahilbers/importance_subsampling/README.md

 ### Modelling & data files

-- `model_files/`: contains all model files for employed PSM in open source model generator `Calliope` (see acknowledgements), version 0.6.2
+- `model_files/`: contains all model files for employed PSM in open source model generator `Calliope` (see acknowledgements), version 0.6.4
-- `data/`: contains data files.
-These can be substituted into the `model_files/data/demand.csv` and `model_files/data/wind_r.csv` (but be careful to respect the style in those files, e.g. multiply demand by -1)
+- `data/`: contains data (demand and weather time series) files
   - `demand_wind.csv`: demand and wind timeseries used in paper
   - `demand_wind_national_grid.csv`: demand and wind timeseries used in supplementary material

-### Sample code
+### Code

-Sample code executing the _importance subsampling_ methodology on the PSM used in the paper.
-Designed to run with `Python 3.6` with `numpy` and `pandas` and `Calliope 0.6.2`.
+Code for executing the _importance subsampling_ methodology on the PSM used in the paper.
+Designed to run with `Python 3.6` with `numpy` and `pandas` and `Calliope 0.6.4`.
 Runs as follows from a unix command line.
 Note that you need have installed `Calliope` via Anaconda (see [this link](https://calliope.readthedocs.io/en/stable/user/installation.html) for download instruction).
-The default solver is `GLPK` but this can be changed in `model_files/model.yaml`.
+The default solver is `cbc` but this can be changed in `model_files/model.yaml`.

     $ conda activate calliope       # start Calliope environment (calliope) $ python3 main.py    # run code

-A directory `outputs` is created with all relevant PSM outputs.
+A directory `results` is created with all relevant PSM outputs.

 ### Supplementary material